 The kit is a Mac mini with these specifications:

 - I/O: 2x USB-C (10Gbps), 2x USB-A (5Gbps), 1x HDMI 2.0

 - Connectivity: WiFi 5, Bluetooth 5.0, Ethernet (1gb)

-Enrolling into Apple's Universal App Quick Start Program costs a non-refundable $500.
-The program ends one year after the developer accepts Apple's terms and pays the fee.
+Enrolling into Apple's Universal App Quick Start Program cost a non-refundable $500.
+The program will end one year after the developer accepts Apple's terms and pays the fee.
 The DTK must be returned within 30 days after the program expires or is terminated.